The Klahoose First Nation

 Yekwamen (yɛkʷamɛn) or Toba Inlet has been the home of the Klahoose people since time before memory.
 This is one of the principle inlets on the BC coast.
 Toba Inlet is relatively short in comparison to other major coastal inlets with an average with 2.5 km and length only about 35 km.
 At the mouth of the inlets is the Toba River and Klite River.
 The inlet is flanked by tower glacier peaks with cascading waterfalls and is home to many grizzly bears.
 We have been operating grizzly bears viewing tours here since 2016.

-Klahoose Wilderness Resort sits on the remote shores and calm waters of Homfray Channel (Thee chum mi yich – meaning further back inside), just north of the Desolation Sound Provincial Marine Park and just south of Yekwamen (Toba Inlet) in the lush rainforest and coast mountain range.
+Klahoose Wilderness Resort sits on the remote shores and calm waters of Homfray Channel (Thee chum mi yich – meaning further back inside), just north of the Desolation Sound Provincial Marine Park, the Sunshine Coast and just south of Yekwamen (Toba Inlet) in the lush rainforest and coast mountain range of the beautiful British Columbia Pacific coast.